Grab Holdings Limited (GRAB)'s latest performance is not what we had anticipated

 Grab Holdings Limited (GRAB) Insider Updates

-Our next focus will be how large-scale investors are participating in this stock of the Asset Management Industry.
-The insider ownership of Grab Holdings Limited is 28.10%, while institutional ownership is 45.00%.
+As we move forward, let’s examine how large-scale investors are investing in this stock of the Software – Application Industry.
+The insider ownership of Grab Holdings Limited is 28.01%, while institutional ownership is 45.40%.

 Grab Holdings Limited (GRAB) Performance Highlights and Predictions